dead0000012/BitGame/README.md

 E- switches the auto-pass mode (if it is unlocked).
 K - switches the noclip mode (passing through walls).
 Q- exit the game.
 Enter (or Return)- check the entered code (8184, 1111, 1234).
 Backspace - deletes the last character of the entered code.

+⚠️ This game is a fan-made project inspired by Pac-Man.
+All rights to the original Pac-Man belong to Bandai Namco.